elementa-style-guide/elementa/README.md

 ### Metadata

 Use a metadata block at the beginning of the JavaScript section of your component, to define to which `parent` the Element belongs, which `slug` to use for the URL and which `title` to use in the navigation.
 You must provide all three properties.
+If you don't define a slug, the Element is used as homepage.

 ```js
 // Default